Before you start driving

 - If Apple Music is built-in to your vehicle, you can listen to music without pairing your phone.
 Just open Apple Music from your car's display panel, and follow the onscreen instructions to sign in to your Apple ID that you use with Apple Music.
 Then enter the verification code you receive on your phone to complete setup.

 Learn what to do if your iPhone, iPad, or iPod touch can't connect to your car.

 *Even if your vehicle is compatible with CarPlay, not all countries or regions have CarPlay available.

-After you set up CarPlay, you can play content from the Music app, Podcasts app, and Audiobooks app while driving.
+After you set up CarPlay, you can play content from the Music app, Podcasts app, Audiobooks app, and News app while driving.
 Some third-party audio apps are also available in CarPlay.